grundstein/gps/README.md

 // run full gps service on https://127.0.0.1:4443 gps

-// serve on specific port and host gps --port 443 --host grundstein.it
+// serve on specific host and port grs --host grundstein.it --port 443
 ```